 Stott Property Management, LLC Service Booklet

-Stott Property Management, LLC’s mission is to help owners maximize the returns on their Oahu Real Estate Investments.
-Our goal is to establish a long-term business relationship with you through superior customer service so that you feel confident in recommending us to your friends and family.– Tim Kelley
+Stott Property Management, LLC’s mission is to help owners reduce the stress of owning investment real estate and deliver consistent returns.
+Our goal is to establish a long-term business relationship with you through superior customer service and communication.
+We strive to achieve our mission and goal by:

 The success of any investment is typically measured by the return on investment or ROI.
 The largest impact on an owner’s real estate investment is the original price paid for the property.
 Not only is the sales price used to calculate the ROI, it often drives the largest fixed expense, the mortgage.
 While Stott Property Management, LLC can’t change the original sales price, Stott can help maximize your cash flow.